TypeStrong/ts-loader/README.md

 ### Examples

 We have a number of example setups to accomodate different workflows.
-From "vanilla" ts-loader, to using ts-loader in combination with [babel](https://babeljs.io/) for transpilation, [happypack](https://github.com/amireh/happypack) for faster builds and [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin) for performing type checking in a separate process .
+From "vanilla" ts-loader, to using ts-loader in combination with [babel](https://babeljs.io/) for transpilation, [happypack](https://github.com/amireh/happypack) for faster builds and [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin) for performing type checking in a separate process.
+Our examples can be found [here](examples/).

-Take a look at our [examples](examples/).

 ### Babel

 ts-loader works very well in combination with [babel](https://babeljs.io/) and [babel-loader](https://github.com/babel/babel-loader).
-To see an example of this in practice take a look at the [example](https://github.com/Microsoft/TypeScriptSamples/tree/master/react-flux-babel-karma) in the official [TypeScript Samples](https://github.com/Microsoft/TypeScriptSamples).
+There is an [example](https://github.com/Microsoft/TypeScriptSamples/tree/master/react-flux-babel-karma) of this in the official [TypeScript Samples](https://github.com/Microsoft/TypeScriptSamples).
 Alternatively take a look at our own [example](examples/react-babel-karma-gulp).

-### Faster incremental builds
+### Faster Builds

 As your project becomes bigger and bigger, compilation time increases linearly.
 It's because typescript's semantic checker has to inspect all files on every rebuild.
-The simple solution is to disable it by `transpileOnly: true` option but it leaves you without type checking.
+The simple solution is to disable it by using the `transpileOnly: true` option, but doing so leaves you without type checking.

-If you don't want give up type checking, you can use [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin).
-It runs checker on separate process, so your build is as fast as with `transpileOnly: true`.
-Also, it has several optimizations to make incremental type checking faster (AST cache, multiple workers).
+You probably don't want to give up type checking; that's rather the point of TypeScript.
+So what you can do is use the [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin).
+It runs the type checker on a separate process, so your build remains fast thanks to `transpileOnly: true` but you still have the type checking.
+Also, the plugin has several optimizations to make incremental type checking faster (AST cache, multiple workers).

 If you'd like to see a simple setup take a look at [our simple example](examples/fork-ts-checker/).
 For a more complex setup take a look at our [more involved example](examples/react-babel-karma-gulp-fork-ts-checker).

-If you'd like to make things even faster still then you might want to consider using ts-loader with [happypack](https://github.com/amireh/happypack) which speeds builds by parallelising work.
+If you'd like to make things even faster still (I know, right?) then you might want to consider using ts-loader with [happypack](https://github.com/amireh/happypack) which speeds builds by parallelising work.
 (This should be used in combination with  [fork-ts-checker-webpack-plugin](https://github.com/Realytics/fork-ts-checker-webpack-plugin) for typechecking.)
 If you'd like to see a simple setup take a look at [our simple example](examples/happypack/).
 For a more complex setup take a look at our [more involved example](examples/react-babel-karma-gulp-happypack).

-### Contributing

-This is your TypeScript loader!
-We want you to help make it even better.
-Please feel free to contribute; see the [contributor's guide](CONTRIBUTING.md) to get started.

 ### Installation